Lunexa-Project/LXAGUI/README.md

 *Note*: Qt 5.9.7 is the minimum version required to build the GUI.

-*Note*: Official GUI releases use lunexa-wallet-gui from this process alongside the supporting binaries (monerod, etc) from the [CLI deterministic builds](https://github.com/lunexa-project/lunexa/blob/master/contrib/gitian/README.md).
+*Note*: Official GUI releases use lxagui from this process alongside the supporting binaries (lunexad, etc) from the [CLI deterministic builds](https://github.com/lunexa-project/lunexa/blob/master/contrib/gitian/README.md).

 ### Building Reproducible Windows static binaries with Docker (any OS)